About the Canadian Coast Guard College

 Campus

-The College is one of the most modern and well-equipped marine colleges in the world.
-The campus is conveniently situated on Sydney harbour and provides an all-inclusive, comfortable home for officer cadets.
+Our campus is conveniently situated on Sydney harbour.
+It provides an all-inclusive and comfortable home for officer cadets.

 Residence

-The College offers a variety of accommodations for officer cadets, trainees and government employees on travel status.
-Visitors and trainees enjoy the comforts of a private style hotel room.
-Officer cadets live in cabin-like accommodations called clusters, which emulate life on board a vessel and foster a team atmosphere.
+Officer cadets live in cabin-like accommodations called clusters.
+The clusters emulate life on board a vessel and foster a team atmosphere.
 Each cluster is made up of:

 - 8 private rooms